Developer Guide

 Prerequisites: A

-command was entered, which cleared all of 5 items in the inventory book.
-It was followed by anundo
+clear-icommand was entered, which cleared all of 5 items in the inventory book.
+It was followed by anundocommand. -

 Test Case: